Chris Harris (basketball)

-Christopher R. Harris (11 August 1933 - 2 October 2022) was a British sports broadcaster and professional basketball player.
+Christopher R. Harris (11 August 1933 - 2 October 2022) was a British professional basketball player and sports broadcaster.
 A 6'3" shooting guard, he was the first player from the United Kingdom to compete in the American National Basketball Association (NBA), as well as the first undrafted foreign-born player to play in the league's history.

 Early life

 Harris moved from Southampton to New York City when he was young.
 For generations, cross-Atlantic shipping was the family trade, on both his mother's and father's side.
 Two of his uncles, Charles and Clifford Harris, were White Star Line crewmembers who went down on the Titanic.
 The game of basketball was a mystery to his relatives.
 In a 2004 interview, Harris said, "My folks didn't even know what basketball was.
 I remember as a kid, I had a little basket in my back yard on dirt, but they kept telling me to play soccer.
 I replied, 'Nope, I'm going to play basketball in the pros.'
 They were laughing at me but after a while they knew it was going to be basketball for me."